-The National Public Radio website provides extensive audio archives for their programs.
+The NPR website provides extensive audio archives for their programs.
 You can listen online to complete programs or individual segments dating back several years.

 Can I get a transcript of a story I heard on NPR?

-The National Public Radio website has transcripts for many of their programs, as well as individual segments.
+The NPR website has transcripts for many of their programs, as well as individual segments.

 How do I listen to WVXU online?